Project Development Objective

 The opportunities created by this project, for instance participation in out-grower schemes, are unlikely to be accessible because of severe capacity and behavioral constraints.
 Other interventions such as IDA-funded Social Opportunities Project are more appropriate interventions to address this population.
 In addition, USAID’s Feed the Future Program Resiliency in Northern Ghana Project (RING), provide assistance to marginal, stressed, and vulnerable households who are not immediately able to participate in GCAP.

-- Yield per hectare (in mt/ha) of major crops on both nucleus farms and the associated out-grower schemes benefiting from project support.
-This will be disaggregated by crop, especially, for rice, soya and maize, and for Accra Plains and SADA zone.
+- Yield per hectare (mt/ha) of major crops on both nucleus farms and the associated out-grower schemes benefiting from project support.
+This will be disaggregated by crop, especially, for rice, soya and maize, and for Accra Plains and SADA zone;

-- Area (ha) under formal commercial arrangements such as out-grower schemes and contract farming.
-This will disaggregated between land under nucleus farms and land under out-grower cultivation, and will be disaggregated by Accra Plains and SADA Zone
+- Increase in area (ha) under formal commercial arrangements such as out-grower schemes and contract farming.
+This will disaggregated between land under nucleus farms and land under out-grower cultivation, and will be disaggregated by Accra Plains and SADA Zone;

 - Direct project beneficiaries;